TeamMH/minehutxyz/skript/articles/functions.md

 ## **COMPONENTS OF A FUNCTION**

 You have 4 parts of a function: The name, the parameters, the return type, and the code it runs.
 The name is what you call the function with, and the parameters are like command arguments, they can be ANYTHING, including objects.
-To access the value of a parameter, you use the local variable `{_%parameter name%}`, if the parameter was plural \(ex. `objects`, `strings`, `numbers`\), you would use `{%parameter name%::*}`.
+To access the value of a parameter, you use the local variable `{_%parameter name%}`, if the parameter was plural \(ex. `objects`, `strings`, `numbers`\), you would use `{_%parameter name%::*}`.
 Plural parameters can also be specified with only one thing.
-In that case, the variable used to access the value will still be `{%parameter name%::*}`, it'll just be set to the one value.
+In that case, the variable used to access the value will still be `{_%parameter name%::*}`, it'll just be set to the one value.
 Your function does not need to have parameters.

 The return type can also be anything, just like a parameter.
 It also does not need to be specified, but if you are gonna return something, you have to specify.